smzst/zsh-open-pr/README.md

 # zsh-open-pr

-A zsh plugin that automatically opens GitHub Pull Request creation page in your browser after `git push` or `git ps` command.
+A zsh plugin that suggests the `open` command to open GitHub Pull Request creation page after `git push` or `git ps` command.

 ## Features

-- Automatically opens GitHub PR creation page after `git push` or `git ps`
+- Suggests the `open` command to open GitHub PR creation page after `git push` or `git ps`
-- Supports both SSH and HTTPS GitHub repository URLs
+- Supports both new PR creation URLs and existing PR URLs
-- Works on macOS (using `open` command) and Linux (using `xdg-open` command)
+- Works on macOS (using `open` command)
 - Provides `ps` alias for `git push`

 ## Installation